War in Afghanistan (2001–2021): 2018–2019: Peace overtures

-In January 2018, the Taliban were openly active in 70% of the country (being in full control of 14 districts and have an active and open physical presence in a further 263) and the Islamic State was more active in the country than ever before.
-Following recent attacks by the Taliban (including the Kabul ambulance bombing on 27 January) and Islamic State that killed scores of civilians, President Trump and Afghan officials decided to rule out any talks with the Taliban.
-However, on 27 February, following an increase in violence, Afghan President Ashraf Ghani proposed unconditional peace talks with the Taliban, offering them recognition as a legal political party and the release of the Taliban prisoners.
+In January 2018, the Taliban were openly active in 70% of the country (being in full control of 14 districts and have an active and open physical presence in a further 263) and IS was more active in the country than ever before.
+Following recent attacks by the Taliban (including the Kabul ambulance bombing on 27 January) and IS that killed scores of civilians, U.S. president Donald Trump and Afghan officials decided to rule out any talks with the Taliban.
+However, on 27 February, following an increase in violence, Ghani proposed unconditional peace talks with the Taliban, offering them recognition as a legal political party and the release of the Taliban prisoners.
 The offer was the most favorable to the Taliban since the war started.
 It was preceded by months of national consensus building, which found that Afghans overwhelmingly supported a negotiated end to the war.
 Two days earlier, the Taliban had called for talks with the US.
 On 27 March, a conference of 20 countries in Tashkent, Uzbekistan, backed the Afghan government's peace offer.
 The Taliban did not publicly respond.

 Following Ghani's offer of unconditional peace talks with the Taliban, a growing peace movement arose in Afghanistan during 2018, particularly following a peace march by the People's Peace Movement, which the Afghan media dubbed the "Helmand Peace Convoy."
 The marchers walked several hundred kilometers from Lashkar Gah in Helmand Province, through Taliban-held territory, to Kabul.
-There they met Ghani, and held sit-in protests outside the United Nations Assistance Mission in Afghanistan and nearby embassies.
+There, they met Ghani, and held sit-in protests outside the UN Assistance Mission in Afghanistan (UNAMA) and nearby embassies.
 Their efforts inspired further movements in other parts of Afghanistan.
-Following the march, Ghani and the Taliban agreed a mutual, unprecedented, ceasefire during the Eid al-Fitr celebrations in June.
-During the ceasefire, Taliban members flocked into Kabul, where they met and communicated with locals and state security forces.
+Following the march, Ghani and the Taliban agreed a mutual, unprecedented, ceasefire during Eid al-Fitr celebrations in June.
+During the ceasefire, Taliban members flocked into Kabul, where they communicated with locals and state security forces.
 Creating a mood of both hope and fear, many civilians welcomed the Taliban and spoke about peace.
 Although civilians called for the ceasefire to be made permanent, the Taliban rejected an extension and resumed fighting after the ceasefire ended on 18 June, while the Afghan government's ceasefire ended a week later.